Updated

 5. Platform fit.
 The piece is about AI Twitter tools specifically, so X-first depth weighs heavier than multi-platform breadth except where multi-platform is the explicit value category.

-Each tool below gets the same four-section treatment: what it is, pricing verified or noted-unverified, where it sits in the ranking and why, and an explicit weakness.
+Each tool below gets the same five-section treatment: what it is, pricing verified or noted-unverified, where it sits in the ranking and why, an explicit weakness, and a best-fit-and-when-to-skip-it line.
 The weakness section is the load-bearing part of the roundup.
 A roundup without explicit weaknesses is marketing for ten products at once.
 A roundup with explicit weaknesses has reference value the writer can come back to.

 Number one: Hypefury